 The Lower Loup NRD continues work to establish water use data for municipalities and industry.
 Work will continue on the integrated management plan for the Lower Platte Basin and on an interlocal agreement with the Upper Loup NRD on available basin water.
-The District will continue its annual infrared aerial photography of the District.
-The wellhead protection coordinator will continue work with municipalities in the District on wellhead protection planning and implementation.
+The District is working with the University of Nebraska and others to formulate a plan options to combat continued nitrate contamination.
+The continuing quality and quantity management of both surface water and groundwater remains high on the District's priority list.